 Resultados 1-5 de 62

-... displaced modes of understanding human difference associated with nineteenth-century ethnology and the intellectual fields and frameworks against which anthropology set itself as it grew into its own as a professional discipline.
+... century ethnology and the intellectual fields and frameworks against which anthropology set itself as it grew into its own as a professional discipline.
+These included most prominently theories of unilinear social evolution, in which ...

-I argue that juridical racialism developed in the mid-nineteenth century from a general ideological tendency of nations to characterize outsiders in legal terms, a tendency buttressed by the philosophical origins of western principles ...
+... century from a general ideological tendency of nations to characterize outsiders in legal terms, a tendency buttressed by the philosophical origins of western principles of legality, and I characterize its study as part of a larger ...

 Contenido